What Is a Jump Cut and When to Use the Jump Cut Editing [MiniTool Wiki]

 What is a jump cut?
 The jump cut is a sudden transition, usually in a continuous clip, that makes the object appear to jump from one point to another without continuity.
 You can refer to the following picture.

-When the same subject’s two consecutive shots in the same scene are cut off from camera positions that only change slightly, jump cut can happen.
+When the same subject’s two consecutive shots in the same scene are cut off from camera positions that only change slightly, a jump cut can happen.
 The jump cut also appears when cutting between two shots taken from the same camera angle (for example, during an interview).

 The jump cut can be annoying.
 It focuses on the process of filmmaking and editing, which can distract viewers from the story, so they have traditionally been regarded as something to cover up.
 However, this is also because jump cut attracts attention, otherwise, it can be used strategically and creatively.